jeffkole/opower.github.io/_posts/2010-05-05-cinco-de-failure.markdown

 [![cinco_assembly](http://farm5.static.flickr.com/4035/4581864452_ba14d1b7ab.jpg)](http://www.flickr.com/photos/tom_vaughan/4581864452/)

-This morning, the _plan _was to simply glue the assembled mustache on to my real mustache.
+This morning, the _plan_ was to simply glue the assembled mustache on to my real mustache.
 Unfortunately, the plan involved entirely too much super glue and the assembled mustache pieces proved to be entirely too heavy.
-My previous experience with krazy-glue-on-skin is probably like most people's...stick your thumb and index finger together.
+My previous experience with krazy-glue-on-skin is probably like most people's... stick your thumb and index finger together.
 Thanks to callouses, a lack of hair on your fingertips and the relative strength of your digits, it's not that big of a deal.
 I also don't remember the glue _burning like lava on contact._

 A split second before squirting a liberal does of krazy glue on the mustache I wondered: "is this really a good idea?"
 But not wanting to pysch myself out, I quickly brought the assembled mustache up to my lip and pressed down hard.